 - The Room Party, of course was great.
 A bunch of local furs I’m friends with came to our room for drinks and games.
 It got a little crowded at some points, but it was super fun

 - The Waterfront was the best place to chill on Sunday night after the dead dog dance ended.
 Unfortunately they closed the light-up walkway that leads down to it, due to building renovations.
 But that’s fine.

 - I wound up meeting some new people when I went there, had some good times, great conversations, etc.

 - MUCH LESS virtue signaling!
 I did not see a single person with the “Nazi Furs F*ck Off” ribbon!
 I’m sure it was probably around, but not like last year.
 They did however give out “pronoun” ribbons.
 Eh.
 That’s whatever, I guess.

 - For starters, the entire roof was closed off (as I said earlier, they’re doing renovations on the con center).
 So that was a bummer.

 - The weather really could have been better.
 It was raining a lot, and every couple hours attendees would get a flood-warning text.
 (I came prepared though, and put my suit in a plastic bag while walking to and from the Westin).

 - I really wish the other Raiders who went were at least staying at the same hotel.
 It would have been much easier to get together.

-- The “Absent Friends” pannel was poorly structured, and unorganized.
+- The “Absent Friends” panel was poorly structured and unorganized.
 Kinda disrespectful in my opinion.